 For your patients who are overweight or struggling with obesity

-CONTRAVE is believed to work on 2 areas of the brain, the hypothalamus (hunger center) and the mesolimbic reward system1
+CONTRAVE is believed to work on 2 areas of the brain to reduce hunger and help control cravings1See how CONTRAVE works

 The exact neurochemical effects of CONTRAVE leading to weight loss are not fully understood.

 The CONTRAVE Savings Card can help eligible patients with or without insurance coverage save on their prescription.
 Learn about the card and other support programs available to help your patients.See patient resources

 Must meet Eligibility Requirements.
 Some restrictions apply.
 For Eligibility Requirements and Terms and Conditions, please visit the FAQs.

 See how real patients did after adding CONTRAVE to their diet and exercise plan.